TechHutTV/server-monitoring/unraid/README.md

 # Monitoring Unraid with Telegraf

 ## Add your configuration
 Before we add our Telegraf container we need to add our configuration.
-In this example we are placing it the default directory for Docker comfigurations on Unraid.
+In this example we are placing it the default directory for Docker configurations on Unraid.
 Change anything here to better fit your setup.
 When working with my appdata directory in Unraid I generally use the [Dynamix File Manager](https://forums.unraid.net/topic/120982-dynamix-file-manager/) it's an awesome tool that makes navigating shares in the Unraid UI easy.

 First download the [telegraf.conf](https://github.com/TechHutTV/server-monitoring/blob/main/unraid/telegraf.conf) file located in this repository and make any changes you'd like.
 Most everything my configuration should work as-is Unraid, but you will need to edit the outputs plugin information to properly send data to your InfluxDB 2 bucket. _Note: Use a new bucket specifically for this Unraid instance._